ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction_to_GAP.md

 <!-- Add more files in the `docs/` directory for them to be automatically
 included in the Mkdocs documentation -->
 # Introduction to Zephyr API: Generic Access Profile (GAP)
-In Zephyr OS, the `zephyr/bluetooth/gap.h` header file provides the essential APIs applications need to interact with the **Bluetooth Generic Access Profile (GAP)**.
+Zephyr OS is an open-source real-time operating system designed for resource-constrained devices.
+In Zephyr, the `zephyr/bluetooth/gap.h` header file provides the essential Application Programming Interfaces (APIs) that applications use to interact with the **Bluetooth Generic Access Profile (GAP)**.
 GAP defines how Bluetooth devices discover each other, connect, and communicate in a secure manner.
 Understanding this header is crucial for developing any Zephyr-based Bluetooth application.

----

 ## Core Concepts